OpenMetroMaps/gtfs4j/README.md

 * Readers and Writers for remaining files and data types
 * Implement data iteration that does not require us to read all data into memory at once.
 (Iterator, Iterable, Callback)
+* Add proper tests with test data and assertions